ayushka-710/Crowdstrike-Docs/README.md

 # Log Ingestion or Log Forwarding Architecture
 ## Log_Management_SIEM:
-This document outlines all the steps and procedures required to forward logs using rsyslog to the Humio Log Collector (CrowdStrike) and ultimately to the CrowdStrike Cloud.
+This document outlines all the steps and procedures required to forward logs using rsyslog towards Humio Log Collector (CrowdStrike) and ultimately to the CrowdStrike Cloud.

 ### Step-By-Step Procedures:
 1. Enable **ForwardToSyslog=yes** in **journald.conf**.
 Reference image **Screenshot 2025-05-27 at 11.19.32.png**